ralphje/destructify/docs/fieldspec.rst

    .. attribute:: StringField.encoding

       The encoding of the string.
-Defaults to ``utf-8``, but can be any encoding supported by Python.
+This defaults to the value set on the :class:`StructureOptions`, which defaults to ``utf-8``, but can be any encoding supported by Python.

    .. attribute:: StringField.errors